Advertisement

 Effective treatment for bipolar disorder often involves several approaches.
 These may include:

-• Mood stabilizers help control moods and are usually the go-to medication for treating bipolar disorder.
+Mood stabilizers help control moods and are usually the go-to medication for treating bipolar disorder.
 Lithium is a popular mood stabilizer.

-• Atypical antipsychotic medications (also known as second-generation antipsychotics) often help control acute mania, mixed episodes, and acute bipolar depression.
+Atypical antipsychotic medications (also known as second-generation antipsychotics) often help control acute mania, mixed episodes, and acute bipolar depression.
 They are often paired with other bipolar medications.

 • Family-focused therapy includes family members and enhances family coping strategies.

-Lifestyle habits: In addition to consulting regularly with an HCP and following the treatment plan you develop together, certain lifestyle habits can help manage symptoms.
+In addition to consulting regularly with an HCP and following the treatment plan you develop together, certain lifestyle habits can help manage symptoms.

-For example, getting regular physical activity can help you fend off depression with the release of feel-good hormones called endorphins.
+Exercise.
+Getting regular physical activity can help people with bipolar disorder fend off symptoms of depression and raise their quality of life.
 It may also improve sleep and help curb weight gain, which is one possible side effect of bipolar medication.

-Guidelines for getting the right treatment
+Getting the right treatment

 Take medications as prescribed and tell your HCP about any side effects or symptoms you experience.
-Keeping track of your moods, treatment progress, and sleep patterns can help your provider see if medication is working properly.
+Keeping track of your moods, treatment progress, and sleep patterns can help your HCP see if medication is working properly.
 Your HCP may switch or add medications if your symptoms worsen or become unbearable.

-Remember to be patient with your treatment plan.
+Try to be patient with your treatment plan.
 Medications don't all work the same for everyone.
 You may need to try several prescriptions (sometimes more than one at a time) before you and your HCP determine what works.
 Continue to communicate with your provider for an overall treatment plan that is best for you.

 Article sources open article sources